 Best Free Things to do in Detroit

 As I mentioned in the budget tips earlier, there are plenty of free things to do in Detroit.
-Just check out this list with 61 of them!

 Some highlights include walking along the riverfront, exploring Eastern Market, visiting the Detroit Historical Museum, and much more.